Alphabet (NASDAQ:GOOGL) PT Raised to $2,800.00

-Alphabet (NASDAQ:GOOGL) had its price objective upped by equities researchers at Argus from $2,500.00 to $2,800.00 in a note issued to investors on Thursday, The Fly reports.
-The firm presently has a “buy” rating on the information services provider’s stock.
-Argus’ price objective indicates a potential upside of 18.97% from the company’s previous close.
+Alphabet (NASDAQ:GOOGL) had its price objective upped by Mizuho from $2,600.00 to $2,800.00 in a report released on Monday, Benzinga reports.
+The firm currently has a buy rating on the information services provider’s stock.

-Several other equities research analysts have also commented on the company.
-Robert W. Baird upped their price objective on Alphabet to $2,000.00 in a research note on Thursday, December 31st.
-Moffett Nathanson upped their target price on shares of Alphabet from $2,500.00 to $2,800.00 in a report on Wednesday.
-The Goldman Sachs Group upped their target price on shares of Alphabet from $2,250.00 to $2,550.00 and gave the stock a “buy” rating in a report on Wednesday, February 3rd.
-Wolfe Research started coverage on shares of Alphabet in a report on Thursday, April 1st.
-They issued an “outperform” rating and a $2,450.00 target price for the company.
-Finally, KeyCorp upped their target price on shares of Alphabet from $2,625.00 to $2,681.00 and gave the stock an “overweight” rating in a report on Monday, April 26th.
-One research analyst has rated the stock with a hold rating, forty-one have given a buy rating and one has assigned a strong buy rating to the company.
-Alphabet currently has an average rating of “Buy” and an average target price of $2,460.49.
+Several other research analysts have also recently weighed in on the stock.
+William Blair reaffirmed an outperform rating on shares of Alphabet in a report on Tuesday, February 2nd.
+Piper Sandler upped their price target on shares of Alphabet from $2,056.00 to $2,250.00 and gave the company an overweight rating in a research report on Wednesday, February 3rd.
+KeyCorp upped their price target on shares of Alphabet from $2,625.00 to $2,681.00 and gave the company an overweight rating in a research report on Monday, April 26th.
+Needham & Company LLC upped their price target on shares of Alphabet from $2,500.00 to $2,700.00 and gave the company a buy rating in a research report on Wednesday, April 28th.
+Finally, Deutsche Bank Aktiengesellschaft reiterated a buy rating on shares of Alphabet in a report on Wednesday, February 3rd.
+One investment analyst has rated the stock with a hold rating, forty-two have assigned a buy rating and one has issued a strong buy rating to the company’s stock.
+The stock presently has a consensus rating of Buy and an average target price of $2,473.33.

 Alphabet (NASDAQ:GOOGL) last posted its quarterly earnings data on Monday, April 26th.
-The information services provider reported $26.29 EPS for the quarter, topping the consensus estimate of $15.82 by $10.47.
+The information services provider reported $26.29 EPS for the quarter, beating the consensus estimate of $15.82 by $10.47.
 Alphabet had a return on equity of 17.31% and a net margin of 20.80%.
-During the same period last year, the business posted $9.87 earnings per share.
-As a group, research analysts forecast that Alphabet will post 52.19 EPS for the current fiscal year.
+During the same period in the prior year, the business earned $9.87 EPS.
+As a group, equities research analysts forecast that Alphabet will post 52.19 earnings per share for the current fiscal year.

-Several large investors have recently modified their holdings of GOOGL.
-Kinloch Capital LLC bought a new position in shares of Alphabet during the fourth quarter valued at approximately $28,000.
-Resolute Partners Group bought a new position in shares of Alphabet during the fourth quarter valued at approximately $28,000.
-ForthRight Wealth Management LLC bought a new position in shares of Alphabet during the fourth quarter valued at approximately $32,000.
-Cowa LLC bought a new position in shares of Alphabet during the fourth quarter valued at approximately $38,000.
-Finally, Cypress Point Wealth Management LLC bought a new position in shares of Alphabet during the fourth quarter valued at approximately $39,000.
-33.79% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of the stock.
+Baltimore Washington Financial Advisors Inc. grew its holdings in Alphabet by 5.7% during the 4th quarter.
+Baltimore Washington Financial Advisors Inc. now owns 3,549 shares of the information services provider’s stock worth $6,221,000 after acquiring an additional 190 shares in the last quarter.
+Joel Isaacson & Co.
+LLC raised its position in Alphabet by 1.6% during the 1st quarter.
+Joel Isaacson & Co.
+LLC now owns 22,464 shares of the information services provider’s stock worth $46,332,000 after buying an additional 345 shares during the last quarter.
+Cypress Wealth Services LLC raised its position in Alphabet by 4.8% during the 1st quarter.
+Cypress Wealth Services LLC now owns 1,199 shares of the information services provider’s stock worth $2,473,000 after buying an additional 55 shares during the last quarter.
+Kathmere Capital Management LLC increased its holdings in shares of Alphabet by 8.9% in the 4th quarter.
+Kathmere Capital Management LLC now owns 172 shares of the information services provider’s stock valued at $301,000 after purchasing an additional 14 shares in the last quarter.
+Finally, NorthRock Partners LLC increased its holdings in shares of Alphabet by 13.8% in the 4th quarter.
+NorthRock Partners LLC now owns 2,447 shares of the information services provider’s stock valued at $4,289,000 after purchasing an additional 296 shares in the last quarter.
+Hedge funds and other institutional investors own 33.79% of the company’s stock.

 Alphabet Company Profile